timescale/timescaledb-parallel-copy/README.md

 $ timescaledb-parallel-copy --help

 Usage of timescaledb-parallel-copy:
-  -batch-error-output-dir string
-        directory to store batch errors.
-Settings this will save a .csv file with the contents of the batch that failed and continue with the rest of the data.
-  -batch-size int
+  -auto-column-mapping
+        Automatically map CSV headers to database columns with the same names -batch-byte-size int
+        Max number of bytes to send in a batch (default 20971520) -batch-size int
-        Number of rows per insert (default 5000) -columns string
+        Number of rows per insert.
+It will be limited by batch-byte-size (default 5000) -buffer-byte-size int
+        Number of bytes to buffer, it has to be big enough to hold a full row (default 2097152) -column-mapping string
+        Column mapping from CSV to database columns (format: "csv_col1:db_col1,csv_col2:db_col2" or JSON) -columns string
         Comma-separated columns present in CSV -connection string